 How Many Amps Does an Air Fryer Use?

 The amperage draw of your appliance is essential when configuring your home’s electrical system.
-It will help you decide what size of breaker you need and what size and type of wire you should use.
+It will help you decide what size of breaker you need and the size and type of wire you should use.

 And usually, air fryers will need between 6 amps and 15 amps on average, depending on the wattage of your unit.
 That means the smaller versions have amp requirements on the lower end, while larger models are on the higher end of the spectrum.

 As long as you know the wattage of your air fryer and the voltage of your home’s electrical system, you can easily calculate the amperage draw of your appliance.
-It’s a simple procedure using this formula:

 Air Fryer Amperage Draw = (Watts of your air fryer) / (Volts in your home’s electrical system)